bbcmicrobit/PythonEditor/tests/manual/test-procedure.rst

 Ensure you have everything listed in the "Prerequisites" section.

-Read the "Test Cases" opening paragraphs carefully.

 Each Test Case will focus on a single feature under tests.

-When a Test Case bullet point starts with a checkbox (denoted by a ``[ ]``) it indicates a boolean condition that needs to be checked and the result annotated.
+Make sure to read the "Test Cases" opening paragraphs carefully.

 You will need